remygatins/BlackSeaBass_project/BSB-DNA-extraction.md

 1. Prep plate or tubes:

-    * Lysis plates (P): pour TL buffer in a sterile weigh boat and use multi-channel to load plate wells.
+    * Lysis plates (P): pour TL buffer in a sterile weigh boat and use multi-channel to load plate wells with **200 uL of TL buffer per well**.
 Tips should not touch side of wells, if they do, replace tips.

-    * Spin tubes (T): pipette TL buffer directly into each 1.5 mL autoclaved eppendorf tube.
+    * Spin tubes (T): pipette **200 uL of TL buffer** directly into each 1.5 mL autoclaved eppendorf tube.

 2. Take 4-8 samples out of the freezer at the time; keep them on ice or cold beads.